 - Risk assessment of fisheries in SPAs will be completed.
 The data compiled to date does not show any high priority risk to special conservation interests (SCIs) in SPAs from Inshore Fisheries activities other than in the case of intertidal fisheries for bivalves.
 Such effects are already managed in Dundalk Bay and Castlemaine Harbour.
-If other intertidal fisheries are proposed then risk will be managed under the protocol for new fisheries discussed above - Mitigation, including the use of closed areas, of the effects of scallop fishing in SACs - Revised Fisheries Natura Plans to undergo appropriate assessment for Castlemaine Harbour and Dundalk Bay - Original research will be undertaken to assess the following - Effects of hydraulic fishing for razor clams in sub-tidal sedimentary habitats in the north west Irish Sea - Effects of winter dredge fisheries for oysters on the quality of summer seagrass beds in SACs.
+If other intertidal fisheries are proposed then risk will be managed under the protocol for new fisheries discussed above - Mitigation, including the use of closed areas, of the effects of scallop fishing in SACs - Appropriate assessment of revised Fisheries Natura Plan for Castlemaine Harbour completed in Q1 2017.
+Dundalk Bay implementation during 2017. - Original research will be undertaken to assess the following - $\circ~$ Effects of hydraulic fishing for razor clams in sub-tidal sedimentary habitats in the north west Irish Sea - $\circ~$ Effects of winter dredge fisheries for oysters on the quality of summer seagrass beds in SACs. - Supplementary research on effects of potting on seagrass